Cascading from the winds to the disk: the universality of supernovae-driven turbulence in different galactic interstellar media: Summary and Conclusions

 \item In \autoref{sec:ISM_diversity} we show the notably different dynamical, thermal and density structure in the ISMs between models.
 The SB models are wind-dominated, characterized by a thin gaseous scale height ($\ell_0\approx40\,{\rm{pc}}$; which we model with an isothermal, pressure-balanced atmosphere model; \autoref{eq:pressure_equilibrium}), a prominent hot galactic wind with large thermal fluctuations, and a short turbulent turnover time on $\ell_0$ of order $t_0\approx0.3\,\rm{Myr}$.
 The MW model is, on the other hand, disk-dominated with a thick disk ($\ell_0\approx 120$pc), a very tenuous wind with lower thermal and velocity fluctuations, and a longer turbulent turnover time on $\ell_0$ of order $t_0\approx4\,\rm{Myr}$.
 The FX seeding models lead to a more dynamic, almost adiabatic wind, with larger amplitude thermal and turbulent velocity fluctuations compared to the SC models.

 \item For each of the models we calculate the power spectrum of the total velocity, kinetic energy, Helmholtz decomposed velocity modes, and sound speed and plot them \autoref{fig:powerspec}.
-In the disk-dominated MW simulations we show the entire phase structure of the predominantly adiabatic disk can be explained by the $\u_c$ mode turbulence ($c_s^2(k) \propto u_c^2(k) \propto k^{-2}$), which we can derive by relating $c_s$ and $u_c$ in the weak-cooling, adiabatic limit, assuming that the compressible modes are sourced from turbulence within sound waves, detailed in Equations~\ref{eq:phase_structure}-\ref{eq:cs_uc}.
-Consistent with \citet{Beattie2025_so_long_k41}, we find a velocity spectrum that is dominated by incompressible modes and close to $u^2(k) \propto k^{-3/2}$, suggesting a weakening of the turbulent nonlinearity which is robust to the different simulation parameters.
+In the disk-dominated MW simulations we show the entire phase structure of the predominantly adiabatic disk can be explained by the $\u_c$ mode turbulence ($dc_s^2(k)/dk \propto du_c^2(k)/dk \propto k^{-2}$), which we can derive by relating $c_s$ and $u_c$ in the weak-cooling, adiabatic limit, assuming that the compressible modes are sourced from turbulence within sound waves, detailed in Equations~\ref{eq:phase_structure}-\ref{eq:cs_uc}.
+Consistent with \citet{Beattie2025_so_long_k41}, we find a velocity spectrum that is dominated by incompressible modes and close to $du^2(k)/dk \propto k^{-3/2}$, suggesting a weakening of the turbulent nonlinearity which is robust to the different simulation parameters.

-\item By transforming both the velocity $u$ and kinetic energy $\rho u^2(k) $ spectrum into units of $\ell_0$ and power on $\ell_0$, in \autoref{fig:K0powerspec} we show that the wind-dominated (starburst; SB) and disk-dominated (Milky Way; MW) galaxy models have power spectra that smoothly transition into one another, suggesting the structure of the turbulence is robust to changes in the galactic potential, SNe-driving rate, and seeding prescription.
-Furthermore, a universal $u^2(k) \propto k^{-3/2}$ spectrum extends between the disks and the winds seamlessly, suggesting a wind-disk turbulence connection, with the velocity cascade moving through the different ISM phases without hindrance.
+\item By transforming both the velocity $u$ and kinetic energy $\rho u^2 $ spectrum into units of $\ell_0$ and power on $\ell_0$, in \autoref{fig:K0powerspec} we show that the wind-dominated (starburst; SB) and disk-dominated (Milky Way; MW) galaxy models have power spectra that smoothly transition into one another, suggesting the structure of the turbulence is robust to changes in the galactic potential, SNe-driving rate, and seeding prescription.
+Furthermore, a universal $du^2(k)/dk \propto k^{-3/2}$ spectrum extends between the disks and the winds seamlessly, suggesting a wind-disk turbulence connection, with the velocity cascade moving through the different ISM phases without hindrance.
 Furthermore, in this frame, we show that the outer scale of the velocity is $\approx 6\ell_0$, challenging the conventional wisdom that the outer scale is truncated at the gaseous scale height of the disk.
-The kinetic energy spectrum traces large-scale structure from the galactic disk, with a break scale at $\ell_0^{-1}$, with $k^{-1/2}$ on low $k$ and \citet{Grete2021_as_a_matter_of_tension}'s $k^{-4/3}$ at high $k$. \end{itemize}
+The kinetic energy spectrum traces large-scale structure from the galactic disk, with a break scale at $\ell_0^{-1}$, with $k^{-1/2}$ on low $k$ and \textit{approximately} \citet{Grete2021_as_a_matter_of_tension}'s $k^{-4/3}$ at high $k$.
+Higher resolution simulations will be required for definitively determining the spectral indexes, but we stress there is no evidence for a Kolmogorov-type $k^{-5/3}$ scaling in either the velocity of kinetic energy spectra. \end{itemize}